 People who use AAC (LEAD)

-The LEAD Project encourages and supports people who use AAC in taking a leadership role within ISAAC.
+The LEAD committee encourages and supports people who use AAC in taking a leadership role within ISAAC.

-The LEAD Project is a committee of individuals that guides ISAAC in accomplishing the following objectives:
+The LEAD committee is a group of individuals that guides ISAAC in accomplishing the following objectives:

-• Leadership: Promote leadership opportunities for people who use AAC within the organization and in the community.
+• Leadership: Promote leadership opportunities in the organization for people who use AAC.

 • Education: Create and curate materials about leadership skill development and mentorship for people who use AAC.